 - Select a word, phrase, or reference marker.
 Then click the Notes icon in the Selection Menu to launch the Notes tool with a new note.

-- Launch the Notes tool by opening the Tools menu and opening the Notes tool.
+- Launch the Notes tool by opening Tools and opening the Notes tool.
 Highlight text in your Bible, then click New Note in the Notes tool.

-- The sidebar allows you to filter your notes and highlights by different attributes.
-You can toggle this sidebar open and closed by clicking the Sidebar icon .
+- The navigation menu allows you to filter your notes and highlights by different attributes.
+You can toggle this menu open and closed by clicking the Navigation menu icon .

 - The middle section displays your notes sorted by creation date (or a different criterion that you select).
 You can toggle this section open and closed by clicking the Expand icon .